onzfonz/comp227/src/content/6/en/part6a.md

 store.dispatch({
   type: 'NEW_TASK',
   payload: {
-    content: 'the app state is in redux store',
+    content: 'learn more about how the app state is in redux store',
     important: true,
     id: 1
   }